Thursday, December 30, 2010

 PICTURES FROM AN ADVENT CALENDAR.

+1.The day comes when the man knows he must leave.
 Leave his wife.
 Leave his hungry children.
 Leave everything he has ever known.
 Leave his village and look for work in the city.

 2. In the beginning everyone feels the most intense joy.
 She does too.
 The death sentence given by the doctors has given the whole family the most intense sense of how precious the love is that they possess for each other; and then, by what felt like a miracle, they all had been given extra time to enjoy it.

+3. The boy lies awake in his iron bed far from home.
 The boy’s blankets are grey.
 His uniform shirt is grey.
 The shirt he will put on when the bell rings to wake him in the cold morning.

 4. On the second day, the man reaches the main road which leads to the city.
 Day and night, huge lorries thunder past.
 The noise stupefies him.
 He is choked by the dust.

 5. Her friends all come to see her.
 So many friends!
 There was a queue at the entrance to the hospital ward and her elder daughter would manage it.
 And the mother would say to everyone who came: “This is everyone’s worst nightmare.
 Dying of a brain tumour.
 But I tell you: it’s not so bad.
 It’s not so bad as you all imagine”.
+And there is a fierce joy about her that profoundly touches them all.

 6. The boy lies in his iron bed in a row of identical iron beds in an unheated dormitory named after a famous general.
 The boys compete for a polished shell case from the first world war.
 The dormitory is very cold.
 This is because he has to learn to be brave.